 Have Questions?

 No. You should utilize whatever Medicaid or other health insurance that you have for your prenatal and birth expenses.
-Your other expenses related to the adoption will be covered by the adoptive family.
+All other expenses related to the adoption will be covered by the adoptive family.

 Yes.
 Ohio Law allows us to help you with things like rent, food, utilities, and transportation, up to $3,000.
-We will work with you to make sure that you have what you need to be safe and, for some women, to help take care of your other children.
+We will work with you to make sure that you have what you need to be safe.

 Each and every case is different.
 However, in most cases, if your baby is under 6 months old when you make this decision, you will not have to appear in court in order to place your baby for adoption.